CodyHager/string-scribe/README.md

 ### Premium Feature: YouTube Link Upload

 The premium feature currently available to Pro members is the ability to upload YouTube links to be translated.
-Using youtube-dlp, String Scribe
+Using youtube-dlp, String Scribe is able to retrieve MP4 and MP3 file formats of any song hosted on YouTube.
+The system is then able to use its translation capabilities to produce sheet music of the uploaded YouTube song for the user.

 ## Local development